 Who are the people with whom you discuss your life, work, and dreams?
 Did someone influence you in identifying this path?
 These people are likely the ones who know you well, who care about you, and whom you respect.
 In your professional environment, they probably are people with whom you have worked closely, who can evaluate your impact, from whom you have learned, whom you admire, in whom you place your confidence, and whose opinions you value.

 This list may not align perfectly with your recommenders, but it may help you in selecting the most appropriate recommenders.

 Asking someone who is committed to your success to write a letter of recommendation allows you to initiate candid conversations about your personal and professional development.
 Through these discussions, you will acquire valuable feedback that you can use to understand your own strengths and development needs, make a larger impact in your current position, build stronger working relationships, and refine your personal and professional aspirations.
 This is a great opportunity.

 In other words, instead of viewing the recommendation process solely as a means to an end (the letter of reference), I encourage you to view this process as a learning experience in and of itself.
-If you do so, I believe your recommender will produce a more powerful letter of reference because the process itself will have been so compelling.
+If you do so, you will have a better experience and your recommender will produce a more powerful letter of reference.

 Stories About You, Written by Others